Reviews10 min read

 Rating: 4.1 / 5

-Look, Cloudways isn't flawless.
-The lack of an annual discount genuinely stings, support can feel like a lottery depending on who picks up your chat, and costs compound once you add everything you actually need to run a serious site.
+Look, Cloudways isn't perfect.
+The lack of an annual discount genuinely stings, support can feel like a lottery depending on who picks up your chat, and costs compound once you add everything you actually need for a serious site.
 Those are real frustrations.

 But the core product — managed cloud hosting with real infrastructure flexibility, strong performance, and developer-friendly tooling — still delivers genuine value in 2026.
-For agencies and developers managing multiple sites, it's probably the best bang-for-buck option in its tier.
-For growing businesses that have outgrown shared hosting but can't justify Kinsta pricing, it's the obvious next step.
+For agencies and developers managing multiple sites, it's probably the best value in its tier.
+And for growing businesses that have outgrown shared hosting but can't justify Kinsta pricing, it's the obvious next step.

 Recommended if: You're a developer, agency, or growing business comfortable with mild technical concepts and want cloud performance without full DevOps overhead.